 Defects in the organic design of the facet joints or vertebral bone might dispose it towards dislocation due to slippage or fracture.
 Similarly, related spinal conditions might facilitate dislocation of the vertebral bone.
 These conditions might include defects of the pars interarticularis, occurrence of spondylolisthesis, occurrence of significant scoliosis, hyperlordosis or hyperkyphosis and other issues.

-Facet Joint Dislocation Symptoms
+Spinal Joint Dislocation Symptoms

 Symptoms of facet dislocation will usually be related to movement of the affected vertebral level, with pain, stiffness and feelings of weakness of instability being common.
 Patients with very strong dorsal musculature will often suffer less severe manifestations than patients with deficient muscular ability.